 The web abounds with useful tips around menus and buttons and sidebars and things that help with navigation’s practical design, but while those are best practices and broad stroke ideas, navigation is personal to your demographic.
 It should be entirely people-focused.
 What works for one organisation won’t work for another because users will prioritise experiences differently.

 What we’re really talking about is coming up with an underlying logic to the decisions behind your site’s navigation.
 Why are people here and what do they really want?
-By mapping out these processes online and offline, designers can see where important touch-points start to take place.
-But that’s just the beginning—a hypothesis about how people access the content, which gets tested further to understand real behaviour.
-Creating a robust enough logic to inform the depth of information architecture does require commitment to market research.
-Navigation can’t rely entirely on assumptions about human behaviour.
+By mapping out these processes online and offline, we can see where important touch-points start to take place, which in turn informs the hypothesis that we test as part of a card sort activity similar user testing exercise.
+Creating a robust enough logic to inform the depth of information architecture is a process that does require commitment to market research.
+Navigation as an ethos can’t rely entirely on assumptions about human behaviour.
 It has to be put into practice.
 After all, everyone knows that logic and human behaviour don’t always mix perfectly!

 In all cases, the secret to successful navigation isn’t really that you’ve crafted the perfect sidebar or managed to make your footer the right size, though design elements are important.
 It’s that you’ve created a system of logic and kept it consistent throughout the site.
 This logic, this ethos governs every single user journey so that not only does everyone end up at their destination, but just as critically, they don’t end up somewhere they don’t want to go.
 No one wants to waste time chasing a piece of information on a website that ought to be easily found in a few clicks, but we’ve all done it!

 Want to talk more about improving your site’s navigation?
 Speak to Amy on 0114 2797779